-For our purposes, a project is defined as all work taking place under one FRGP contract number or the CHRPD number assigned to a non-FRGP funded project that is carried out under DFG's U.S. Army Corps of Engineers Section 404 Permit RGP-12.
+For our purposes, a project is defined as all work taking place under one FRGP contract number.

 SITE

 A project site is defined as an area, length, or point which spatially describes the area where specific restoration activities take place.
 Many projects employ multiple treatment types within a given work site.
 The following are general guidelines on how projects are divided into sites.